This post has actually been made to describe what is the “Office Depot” email scan and exactly how you can remove it from your computer properly.

 How to Remove Office Depot Email Scam from Windows.

-Step 3: Clean any registries, created by Office Depot Email Scam on your computer.
+Step 4: Clean Any registries, Created by Office Depot Email Scam on Your PC.

 The usually targeted registries of Windows machines are the following: